 Improving the safety of a traditional playground can create problems.
 If designers decrease the height of the equipment in order to increase safety, the playground is often considered to be boring by older children.
 In addition, in the safer playground the children may lose the sense of accomplishment that they can get from climbing to a high height and from swinging on monkey bars.

-In general, risk is lower in a natural playground than in a traditional playground, although this isn't always true.
-There is another major difference between a traditional playground and a natural playground.
-The traditional playground provides ready-made items for a child's entertainment.
+In general, risk is lower in a natural playground than in a traditional one, although this isn't always true.
+There is another major difference between a traditional playground and a natural one.
+The traditional area provides ready-made items for a child's entertainment.
 An important goal of a natural play area is to stimulate children to create some of their own items for entertainment.
 Creating new objects can give children a sense of achievement.

 Components of a Natural Play Area

 A natural playground is a small piece of nature (or sometimes of modified or replicated nature) which contains a variety of different mini-environments.
 It usually contains trees and other plants—or plant materials—such as shrubs, tree stumps, and logs.
 The playground may contain open, grassy areas as well as areas shaded by trees.
 It generally includes spaces appropriate for active play, creative play, and quiet time.